-One of the most common concerns that Dr. Lopez hears is that patients look older than they feel.
+One of the most common concerns that Dr. Lopez or Dr. Perro hears is that patients look older than they feel.
 Many patients want to eliminate a tired or “angry” appearance around the eyes.
 Some want to elevate a “saggy” eyebrow over the upper eyelids.
 Other patients want to eliminate the frown lines between the eyes.

 Depending on the position of the brow, a patient may need only a browlift, only upper eyelid lift or a combination of both these procedures.

-Dr. Lopez uses various techniques to lift the brows.
+Dr. Lopez and Dr. Perro use various techniques to lift the brows.
 An endoscopic browlift is done by making small incisions behind the hairline and using a telescope along with endoscopic instruments to perform the surgery.
 When the telescope is inserted under the skin, the area is displayed on a television screen.
 Patients with high hairlines may benefit from a pretrichial browlift where an incision is made just at the anterior hairline and the position of the hairline can be lowered along with lifting the brows.
 In males with deep forehead wrinkles, a direct or mid-forehead browlift can be done where the incision is placed right in a wrinkle that hides the incision extremely well.

 When discussing rejuvenation procedures the best place to start is by looking at before and after photos to see just what can be accomplished.
 Often times other procedures are combined with a browlift.
 The most common request combines blepharoplasty (eyelid lift) with a browlift.
 Chin implants, rhinoplasty (nasal surgery), otoplasty (ear surgery), facelift, midfacelift and lip surgery can also be performed with a browlift.